Floyd Little, NFL running back and Hall of Famer, dies at 78

 "Faith, family and football were the pillars of his life.
 I was so fortunate to know Floyd and witnessed first-hand the impact he had on others.
 Whenever he represented the Broncos at the annual NFL Draft, others immediately sought to greet him and his genuine excitement of being with his fellow Legends and his pride and passion for the Broncos was unmistakable," Goodell said.

-Little leaves behind his wife, two daughters, a son and several grandchildren, KMGH reported.
+Little is survived by his wife, two daughters, a son and several grandchildren, KMGH reported.